 Assessment and Oversight

 The GWMS conducts internal audits designed to evaluate field sampling protocols, laboratory data quality and all associated documentation.
 Internal audits are performed at least annually by the GWMS QAO for section sampling teams and staff.
-All audits are conducted using a GWMS standardized audit form to ensure consistency across all teams (Figure 8, page 11, Quality Assurance Plan for the Groundwater Management Section – August 2019).
+All audits are conducted using a GWMS standardized audit form to ensure consistency across all teams (Quality Assurance Plan for the Groundwater Management Section – August 2019).
 Audits are concluded with a report that summarizes overall performance.
 Deficiencies are noted, and corrective actions are established for each deficiency.

 Data Validation and Usability